telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE_MANAGER.md

 ### Protocol Model
 Fields in JSON object representing a protocol are:
-- `id` (string, mandatory).
-It is a key used for devices belonging to this service.
-If "", service does not use apikey, but it must be specified.
+- `_id` (string, mandatory).
+It is a internal identifier.
-- `protocol` (string, optional).
-If authentication/authorization system is configured, IoT Agent works as user when it publishes information.
-That token allows that other components to verify the identity of IoT Agent.
-Depends on authentication and authorization system.
+- `protocol` (string, mandatory).
+It is a name or identifier provided by IoT Agent.
 - `description`(string, mandatory).
-Context Broker endpoint assigned to this service, it must be a real uri.
+It is a description about protocol provided by IoT Agent.
+- `enpoints` (array, mandatory).
+It is an array with information about where this protocol is deployed.
+An endpoint is defined by `endpoint` (including ip address and port) and `resource` (including path or uri where protocol is deployed into IoT Agent).

 ### Retrieve a service [GET]